 2. Use one of the permitted acts ‘exceptions’ allowed by CPDA 1988.

-Licences are a good way to use copyright material for teaching and when an appropriate licence exists it should be used to provide access to the material.
-Licences specify exactly how the material can be used, who can use it and any associated limitations or restrictions.
 Abertay holds a number of collective (blanket) licences such as the Copyright Licensing Agency Higher Education Licence - CLA He licence, the Educational Recording Agency Licence - ERA licence and the NLA Education Establishment Licence licence.
 These licences allow copyright material to be used for teaching within specific limits and restrictions.

-There is also now a lot of open access/freely available content that is licenced with an open licence such as the Creative Commons Licences and Open Government Licence (OGL) which allow the material to be re-used within the terms specified by the licence.
+There are now a lot of open access (freely available) content that is licenced with an open licence.
+The most commonly used open licences are the Creative Commons LicencesOpen Government Licence (OGL) and GNU General Public Licence (the latter is often used to licence open software).
+These licences allow the material to be reused within the terms specified by the licence.

 Copyright exceptions are a good way to provide material for teaching when it is not possible to find material covered by a licence.
 The two most useful UK copyright exceptions for teaching are S.32 Illustration for instruction and S.30 Criticism, review, quotation .
 Both these exceptions rely on the concept of ‘fair dealing’.
-Unfortunately, fair dealing is not defined in UK law and, therefore, deciding whether the use is ‘fair’ and covered by one of the exceptions will often involve a degree of uncertainty.
+Fair dealing is not defined in UK law and, therefore, deciding whether the use is ‘fair’ and covered by one of the exceptions will often involve a degree of uncertainty.
 To help you decide whether the use is fair, you should consider the following questions.

 • Is the amount copied reasonable and appropriate to the context?